You are currently viewing Substitute for balsamic vinegar

 3. Malt vinegar

-This is a type of vinegar that is made from ale, which is fermented to later form the malt vinegar, which is mild, sweet, and with a complex flavor.
+This type of vinegar is made from ale, which is fermented to form later the malt vinegar, which is mild, sweet, and with a complex flavor.
 It is also a vinegar that is got from stout grains of barley.
 It is normally used for salad dressing when it is mixed with olive oil and some fresh herbs and also used as a spice to add to chips and fish.
-In addition, it is also used for pickling, especially to the vegetables that may have a variety of flavors.
+In addition, it is also used for pickling, especially to vegetables that may have a variety of flavors.
 It has several health benefits which some include; it’s used as a medicine for those individuals in pain and inflammation of arthritis, it helps to lose weight because of its acidic nature, and it also acts a food cleanser where it is added to fresh vegetables and fruits, and it removes any toxic pesticide which was used during growth of the veg’s.

 Summary